mcaesmann/mcaesmann.github.io/content/authors/admin/_index.md

 Welcome!

-I am a PhD student in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html) supervised by Joachim Voth and David Yanagizawa-Drott.
+I am a PhD candidate in Economics at the [University of Zurich](https://www.econ.uzh.ch/en.html).
-My research focuses on the intersection of political economics, economic history and cultural economics.
+My research focuses on the intersection of political economics, economic history and economics of culture.

 **News:** In Spring 2024, I am visiting UC Berkeley hosted by Gérard Roland!